hemanth304050/Simple-Bank-System.c/README.md

 *Money Transferred*
 Current balance : 10000

-The transfer is recorded in Account.txt.
+The transfer is recorded in "Account.txt".

 ---